-Analysis | As NOAA leaders take fall for ‘Sharpiegate,’ Commerce Department officials skirt by investigations
+Analysis | As NOAA leaders take fall for ‘Sharpiegate,’ Commerce Department officials have so far escaped scrutiny

 Considering the dominant role that Commerce officials played in the statement drafting process, Craig McLean, NOAA’s acting chief scientist, who was among the first to call for a scientific misconduct investigation, wrote in his response to the NAPA report that the panel’s lack of access to these officials was “troubling.”

-“[T]heir access could have helped the panel and should have been available,” McLean wrote.
+“Their access could have helped the panel and should have been available,” McLean wrote.

 He added that Commerce officials have held a “steady” and “routinely belligerent posture toward NOAA on such matters as scientific integrity.”

-In a memo accompanying the NAPA report, Stephen M. Volz, NOAA’s assistant administrator for satellite and information services and designated scientific integrity determining official, recommends that the Commerce Department be held to the same scientific integrity standards as NOAA.
+In a memo accompanying the NAPA report, Stephen M. Volz, NOAA’s assistant administrator for satellite and information services and designated scientific integrity determining official, recommended that the Commerce Department be held to the same scientific integrity standards as NOAA.

-His memo clearly lays out the limitations of the NOAA scientific integrity investigation faulting Jacobs and Roberts.
+His memo lays out the limitations of the NOAA scientific integrity investigation faulting Jacobs and Roberts.

 “When there is a claim of political interference, such potential interference may (as it did in this case) arise from a point outside the agency,” Voltz wrote.
 “For the interference to impact NOAA’s scientific integrity, it must penetrate into the agency at some point.
 Considering the limits of NOAA’s jurisdiction under its policy, it is this point of penetration, and the impacts that flow within the agency after that penetration, which are the focus of the investigation.”

-The memo calls for this to change, however, and for the Commerce Department to, among other actions, establish a scientific integrity policy that covers both career and political leadership and develop an agreement to guide interactions between Commerce and NOAA officials in drafting NOAA severe-weather communications, “acknowledging the responsibility for NOAA to own the scientific content and allowing for Commerce to weigh in on policy content.”
+The memo calls for this to change, however, and for the Commerce Department to, among other actions, establish a scientific integrity policy that covers both career and political leadership, and develop an agreement to guide interactions between Commerce and NOAA officials in drafting NOAA severe-weather communications, “acknowledging the responsibility for NOAA to own the scientific content and allowing for Commerce to weigh in on policy content.”

 While Commerce Department aides have escaped scrutiny for now, an upcoming report from the agency’s inspector general is expected to take a broader view and may include interviews with and documents from senior leaders at the sprawling agency.